-Even the most astute analysts do not know when such a slowdown will occur.
-However, the March 2009 low for the S&P 500 occurred over nine years ago.
+Consider this: The March 2009 low for the S&P 500 occurred more than nine years ago.
 Since 1945, the average economic expansion has lasted just under five years.
 This factor in itself should indicate the economy is currently seeing the late stages of the current economic expansion.

 For this reason, investors should have a plan in place to invest in downturn stocks.
-While such a shift will likely bring the S&P 500 down, some investors become wealthier in such expansions.
+While such a shift will likely bring the S&P 500 down, some investors become wealthier in such conditions.

 Contrary to popular belief, some stocks move higher during economic downturns as changing consumer habits create opportunity.
 These seven companies should prosper in such times.

 Costco (NASDAQ:COST) offers much to consumers during hard economic times.
 With the need to save money, people will dine in more.
 They will often buy in bulk and will still prefer high-quality goods.
 All of these factors work in Costco’s favor.

 Moreover, while other retailers have struggled, Costco’s growth continues.
 Same-store sales have increased by almost 10% during the first half of 2018.
 However, this number matters little to the bottom line.
 Due to its pricing, nearly all of Costco’s profit comes from its memberships.
 Membership renewal rates have held at around 90% despite last year’s membership price increase.

 Further, with new locations opening and expansion into China underway, membership increases will continue.
 For this and other reasons, analysts predict net income average growth of almost 11.9% per year for the next five years.

 In 2017, the sentiment that Amazon (NASDAQ:AMZN) would take over retail hit Costco and other retailers hard.
 However Cosco had a pretty good 2018 and the stock has seen steady growth.
 After topping out late last year, COST looks pretty inexpensive now.
 That’s why investors looking for recession-proof stocks should look at COST stock.